-Expect to see more printer-vendor driver solutions appear in the Chrome Store over time.
-Vendors seem to be catching up with the popularity of Chromebooks and clearly identify an opportunity to improve the reliability and features.
+Expect more printer-vendor driver solutions to appear in the Chrome Store over time.
+Vendors seem to be catching up with the popularity of Chromebooks and have identified an opportunity to improve the reliability and features.
 According to Google at I/O ’19 Chromebooks now account for 21% of all laptops sold in the US, showing consistent year-on-year growth.

-Designed for administrators looking for advanced configuration, logging, audit, budgeting, cost and policy control.
-3rd party solutions from https://directprint.io , Printerlogic, Papercut and some others are now available for Chrome OS.
+Designed for administrators looking for advanced configuration, logging, audit, budgeting, cost, and policy control.
+3rd party solutions from //directprint.io, Printerlogic, Papercut, and some others are now available for Chrome OS.

-If you have a mixed-vendor printer environment (HP, Xerox, Brother etc), you definitely need a 3rd party universal solution.
+If you have a mixed-vendor printer environment (HP, Xerox, Brother, etc), you need a 3rd party universal solution.

 Our advice to Education and Enterprise admins:

-Look for a solution that doesn’t involve deploying anything on premise (servers, management stations, intermediate PCs etc).
+Look for a solution that doesn’t involve deploying anything on-premises (servers, management stations).

-directprint.io also has free home user versions of our printer drivers – see ‘Related’ tab on the store for more information: https://chrome.google.com/webstore/detail/wifi-printer-driver-for-c/hhcgnlnhaapiekdelngjichnccjfkbnc
+directprint.io also has free home user versions of our printer drivers – see the ‘Related’ tab on the store for more information: //chrome.google.com/webstore/detail/wifi-printer-driver-for-c/hhcgnlnhaapiekdelngjichnccjfkbnc

-To get a single non-cloud printer working with your Chromebook you have options.
-You could possibly scale this for a SOHO environment up to a few printers (don’t call us for support!).
+To get a single non-cloud printer working with your Chromebook, you have options.
+You could scale this for a SOHO environment up to a few printers (don’t call us for support!).

-Build a CUPS server using a raspberry PI so that you can connect ‘legacy’ printer via network or USB to the server.
-Remember to turn on printer advertising in CUPS so that Chrome OS Native printing picks up the new printer on the local network..
+Build a CUPS server using a raspberry PI so that you can connect a ‘legacy’ printer via network or USB to the server.
+Remember to turn on printer advertising in CUPS so that Chrome OS Native printing picks up the new printer on the local network.

 Home users, go with what works!
 Life is too short to spend time on printers…

 Good luck!
-Contact us if you need advice firstname.lastname@example.org
+Contact us if you need advice at firstname.lastname@example.org

-https://directprint.io is a print management solution designed for Chromebooks.
+//directprint.io is a print management solution designed for Chromebooks and Windows.